davedoesdev/simple-crypt/README.md

 - `{String | Buffer | Object} [key]` Optional key to use for operations using this object.

   - If you pass a string which looks like it's PEM-encoded then it will be loaded as a RSA key.
-Otherwise, strings should be binary encoded.
+Note that how you exchange public keys with other parties is beyond the scope of this library.

   - If you pass an object then its `password`, `iterations` and optional `salt` properties will be used to derive a key using PBKDF2-SHA1.
 If you don't supply a salt then a random one is created.
 You can also supply an optional `progress` property, which must be a function and is called with the percentage completion as the key is derived.
+Note that how you exchange passwords with other parties is beyond the scope of this library.

+  - Otherwise the key should be a `Buffer` or binary-encoded string, length equal to [get_key_size][#cryptget_key_size].
+It will be used as a symmetric key for encryption or signing.
+Note that how you exchange symmetric keys with other parties is beyond the scope of this library.

   - Omit the key (or pass `undefined`) if you intend to use one of the [dynamic key retrieval](#conditional-and-dynamic-key-operations) methods.